Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Preliminaries

-If $X\subseteq E(G)$, then we denote the subgraph of $G$ consisting of the edges in $X$ and all vertices incident to an edge in $X$ by $G\induced X$.
-The collection of vertices in $G\induced X$ is denoted by $V(X)$.
-For $k\geq1$, a $k$-\emph{separation} of a graph is a bipartition $(A,B)$ of the edges of $G$ such that $|A|\geq k$, $|B|\geq k$, and $|V(A)\cap V(B)|=k$.
-A \emph{vertical} $k$-separation $(A,B)$ of $G$ is a $k$-separation where $V(A)\setminus V(B)\neq\emptyset$ and $V(B)\setminus V(A)\neq\emptyset$.
-A graph on at least $k+2$ vertices is said to be \emph{vertically $k$-connected} when it is connected and there is no vertical $r$-separation for $r<k$.
-A graph on $k+1$ vertices is said to be vertically $k$-connected when it has a spanning complete subgraph.
-In much of graph theory ``vertically $k$-connected" is synonymous with just ``$k$-connected".
-We use the modifier ``vertical" to avoid confusion with other types of connectivity associated with graphs within matroid theory.
-A graph $G$ that is connected and does not have a 1-separation is said to be \emph{nonseparable}.
-Nonseparable graphs are always loopless and a graph with at least three vertices is nonseparable iff it is loopless and vertically 2-connected.
+Let $G$ be a graph.
+We denote the subgraph of $G$ induced by a subset $X\subseteq E(G)$ by $G[X]$.
+The set of vertices of $G[X]$ is denoted by $V(X)$.
+A $k$\-/\emph{separation} of $G$ is a partition $(A,B)$ of $E(G)$ with $|A|\geq k$, $|B|\geq k$, and $|V(A)\cap V(B)|=k$.
+A \emph{vertical $k$\-/separation} of $G$ is a $k$\-/separation $(A,B)$ of $G$ with both $V(A)-V(B)$ and $V(B)-V(A)$ non-empty.
+A graph on at least $k+2$ vertices is \emph{$k$\-/connected} if it has no vertical $l$\-/separation for any $l<k$.
+A graph on $k+1$ vertices is said to be $k$\-/connected if it has a spanning complete subgraph.
+Thus a highly connected graph may contain loops or parallel edges.
+We often need to distinguish between edges with distinct endpoints and loops; an edge with distinct endpoints is a \emph{link}.